project-ai101/ai-hpc-with-cuda/cuda_common/cuda_mat_mat_multi.md

 independently.
 Denote $`\left(2\right)`$ as the Slow_Path which is implemented by [cuda_mat_mat_multiply_slow](./cuda_mat_mat_multiply.cpp).

-To utilize the small L1 cache, we can parition the C into many small sub-matrixes $` C_{i, j} `$, for example, 16 x 16 sub-matrixes.
+To utilize the small L1 cache, we can parition the C into many small sub-matrices $` C_{i, j} `$, for example, 16 x 16 sub-matrices.

 ```math
 C = \begin{pmatrix}